 She was number 3 of four children – an elder brother and sister and a younger brother.
 Summer holidays were a non-stop drive with a caravan each summer down to Italy.

-Growing up, Cat found school to be a challenge, not academically, but she wasn’t particularly passionate about any of the subjects; she much preferred being outside, whether that be playing a number of sports or running/walking around the countryside.
+Growing up, Cat found school to be a challenge.
+She didn’t struggle with understanding, but she wasn’t passionate about any of the subjects.
+She much preferred being outside, whether that be playing a number of sports or running/walking around the countryside.
 This all changed once she started her GCSEs at secondary school influenced by her favourite science teacher, sparking Cat’s passion for all things STEM!
 Blossoming from her love for nature, she found that she really enjoyed Chemistry, Biology and Computer studies.
 This being said, Cat was constantly questioning her teachers ‘why’ as she never wanted the answer to be ‘it’s too complicated’.
 She wanted the reasoning behind every answer, Cat encourages you to do the same!

 University and early career